-The security-based narrative primarily reflects the opposition party, HDP, as the major responsible agency for clashes, bombings, and terror between June and November elections.
-The negative portrayal of the party and its actors as “destructive” or “separatist” hampers the “native and national” categorization of the in-group.
-Thus, securitization discourse employs the distinction from a national/native image.
-The HDP was depicted as “the party in the direction of a terror organization” in a criminalizing frame: “Terror organization spills the blood, and its controlled party is provoking the streets trying to legitimize violence.
+The security-based narrative primarily identifies the opposition party, HDP, as the agent that is primarily responsible for the clashes, bombings, and terror that occurred between the June and November elections.
+The negative portrayal of the party and its actors as ‘destructive’ or ‘separatist’ contrasts with the ‘native and national’ categorization of the in-group.
+Thus, the securitization discourse employs the distinction from a national/native image.
+The HDP was depicted as ‘the party in the direction of a terror organization’ in a criminalizing frame:

+[The] terror organization spills the blood, and its controlled party is provoking the streets trying to legitimize violence.
 Is it the duty of a political party to be a curtain on terrorism?
 Is it a duty of a political party to kill the Kurdish brother of his own ethnic identity?
 Should a party repose upon a terror organization rather than the people?
 Should a member of parliament embitter issues?
-Is politics about targeting security forces by lies and being a shield for terrorists?”
-(Erdoğan, September 16, 2015).
+Is politics about targeting security forces by lies and being a shield for terrorists?
+(Erdoğan, 16 September 2015)

 Apart from political parties, a range of organizations and actors are tangible, narrating insecurity and reproducing the potential threat.
-Particular organizations such as PKK, PYD, ISIS, DHKP-C, and YPG reveal the consideration of motivations and harms against the people.
-The AKP leaders incorporated terror organizations/acts with the opposition; in other words, they were all clustered into a single out-group by the security-based narrative.
-A call on voting preferences appeared; leaders asked for a decision on citizens’ voting preferences which offers “either voting for security or chaos”: “there is one preference: ‘I’m with my state’ or ‘I’m with terror organization’; we will make this choice.”
-(Erdoğan, August 19, 2015).
-Demonizing construction canalizes a definition of “terrorist” to transfer how “dangerous” groups can form challenges against the people.

-“This election is important for you.
+Particular organizations, such as PKK, PYD, ISIS, DHKP-C, and YPG, reveal the consideration of motivations and harms against the people.
+The AKP leaders connected terror organizations/acts with the opposition; in other words, they were all clustered into a single out-group by the security-based narrative.
+A call on voting preferences appeared; leaders asked for a decision on citizens’ voting preferences, which offers ‘either voting for security or chaos’: ‘there is one preference: “I’m with my state” or “I’m with [the] terror organization”; we will make this choice’ (Erdoğan, 19 August 2015).
+This demonizing construct canalizes a definition of ‘terrorist’ that demonstrates how ‘dangerous’ groups can challenge the people.
+‘This election is important for you.
 Look, both the CHP and the HDP provide votes to each other.
 If you vote for the CHP, each vote will be useful for the HDP.
-If you vote for the MHP, each vote will be useful for ‘old’ Turkey and the parallels (the Gülen movement).
-Please protect your vote; please protect Turkey” (Davutoğlu, May 18, 2015)
+If you vote for the MHP, each vote will be useful for “old” Turkey and the parallels [the Gülen movement].
+Please protect your vote; please protect Turkey’ (Davutoğlu, 18 May 2015).

-Erdoğan and Davutoğlu distinctly associate media, especially Doğan Media Group, with “the mentality of coup d’état”.
-Portraying “other” media’s coverage as one of the reasons for inflaming terrorism, Erdoğan defines particular journalists’ pens as “full of blood rather than ink” (August 19, 2015) that articulates anti-elitism through fear: “In this betrayal, there is also another side, which is media.
-They try to show terrorists as ‘cute’ and security forces as ‘offensive’” (Erdoğan, September 16, 2015).
-Fuelling the message on “support for terrorism” politicizes precarious conditions, which is one of the paramount security problems.
-Claiming “supporters of terrorism”, the campaign speeches spread the idea that “others” consistently intend to harm the interests and harmony of the people.
-The campaign makes a negative categorization also by labeling “so-called academics/intellectuals, real darkness” (October 19, 2015).
-Integration of “terror actions and methods” with academicians who signed the peace petition, announcing that they will not be part of a “crime”, is continuity in the year.
-From the political arena to media and intellectual elites, the AKP’s populist discourse illustrates how the people's security and status can be threatened, linking with “terror”.
+Erdoğan and Davutoğlu distinctly associate the media, especially the Doğan Media Group, with ‘the mentality of a coup d’état’.
+Portraying the ‘other’ media’s coverage as one of the reasons for inflaming terrorism, Erdoğan defines particular journalists’ pens as ‘full of blood rather than ink’ (19 August 2015); this articulates anti-elitism through fear: ‘In this betrayal, there is also another side, which is media.
+They try to show terrorists as “cute” and security forces as “offensive”’ (Erdoğan, 16 September 2015).
+Fuelling the message of ‘support for terrorism’ politicizes precarious conditions, which is one of the paramount security problems.
+Claiming that the opposition are ‘supporters of terrorism’, the campaign speeches spread the idea that ‘others’ consistently intend to harm the interests and harmony of the people.
+The campaign makes another negative categorization by labelling ‘so-called academics/intellectuals [as] real darkness’ (19 October 2015).
+The speeches connect ‘terror actions and methods’ with academics who signed the peace petition announcing that they will not be part of a ‘crime’.
+From the political arena to the media and intellectual elites, the AKP’s populist discourse illustrates how the people’s security and status can be threatened, linking the opposition with ‘terror’.